BioImage-Archive/bia-integrator/bia-ingest/README.md

 ```

-This is a standalone script as the original definition of the program was not designed to support parallelisation.
+This is a standalone script, created because the original program was not built for parallel execution.

-The ouptut of the script will be two log files: `ingest_success` and `ingest_failure` each containing the result of the above defined processing.
+It produces two log files: `ingest_success.log` and `ingest_failure.log`, each containing the results of the processing described above.

-You can run the script in the followin way:
+Run the script as follows:

 ```bash
 $ poetry run python parallel_ingest.py -json my_file.json -j 100
 ```

-Where `j` represent the numbers of parallel processes.
+The `-j` option specifies the number of parallel processes to use.

-If no `json` file is specified, the script will try to source by default from the `accessions.json` file.
+If no `--json` file is provided, the script defaults to using `accessions.json`.